To Everyone Who’s Helped Me in 2019, Thank You

 My favorite band at the moment is American Authors,

-My favorite genre is Country Music (I really love all music but rap though.)
+My favorite genre is Indie/Alternative Music (I really love all music but rap though.)

-My favorite form of writing is journaling to myself and I do it every day.
+My favorite form of writing is writing fiction.

 My favorite book would have to be either The Glass Castle by Jeannette Walls or To Kill A Mockingbird by Harper Lee depends on my mood honestly.